tinx/locust_slave/README.md

 You can specify the `locustfile` parameter as a path relative to the `instance_data` content root. (see example below)

+## Operating Systems

+This role was developed and tested for CentOS 7.4.

 ## Dependencies